nahla-nee/cutils/docs/str.md

 Attempts to resize the string to hold `len` characters.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringResizeRepeat(cutilsString *str, size_t len, char c)`

 Attempts to resize the string to hold `len` characters.
 If `len` is larger than `str->len` all new characters will be initialized to `c`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringReserve(cutilsString *str, size_t capcity)`

 Attempts to reallocate the buffer to have a max capacity of `capacity`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringAppendChar(cutilsString *str, char x)`

 Attempts to append `x` to the end of the string.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringAppendCStr(cutilsString *str, const char *x)`

 Attempts to append `x` to the end of the string.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringAppendString(cutilsString *str, cutilsString *x)`

 Attempts to append `x` to the end of the string.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringInsertChar(cutilsString *str, char x, size_t index)`

 Attempts to insert `x` into `index` at `index`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringInsertCStr(cutilsString *str, const char *x, size_t index)`

 Attempts to insert `x` into `index` at `index`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringInsertString(cutilsString *str, const cutilsString *x, size_t index)`

 Attempts to insert `x` into `index` at `index`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringSetChar(cutilsString *str, char x)`

 Attempts to set `str` to `x`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringSetCStr(cutilsString *str, const char *x)`

 Attempts to set `str` to `x`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringSetString(cutilsString *str, const cutilsString *x)`

 Attempts to set `str` to `x`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`int cutilsStringDelete(cutilsString *str, size_t index)`

 Attempts to remove the char at `index` from `str`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_OUT_OF_BOUNDS` if `index` is greater than `str->len`.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_OUT_OF_BOUNDS` if `index` is greater than `str->len`.

 >`int cutilsStringDeleteRange(cutilsString *str, size_t start, size_t end)`

 Attempts to remove all chars from `start` to `end` from `str`.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_OUT_OF_BOUNDS` if `index` is greater than `str->len`.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_OUT_OF_BOUNDS` if `index` is greater than `str->len`.